hashblock/solana-cli-program-template/README.md

 2. `cargo run`

 ## About
-`solana-cli-template` is a sample app demonstrating the creation of a minimal CLI application written in Rust to interact with Solana.
+`solana-cli-program template` is a sample app demonstrating the creation of a minimal CLI application written in Rust to interact with Solana.
 It provides three pieces of functionality:

 - `ping`: Creates a transaction sending 0 SOL from the signer's account to the signer's account.
 Returns the signature of the transaction.
 - `balance`: Returns the account's balance.
 - `help`: Tips for using the app.
 This is an off-chain operation.

-## Local step-by-step
+## Running locally step-by-step
 1. Prepare account:
   - Start a local node: run `solana-test-validator`.
   - Generate a keypair: `solana-keygen new -o test.json`.